drug-design/course/docs/chapters/adme-properties.md

 ### Apparent Volume of Distribution

-The total volume of fluid into which a drug appears to be distributed is called "apparent volume of distribution" (Vd).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/apparent-volume-distribution-6138e94c'><i class='fa fa-play' aria-hidden='true'></i></button>The total volume of fluid into which a drug appears to be distributed is called "apparent volume of distribution" (Vd).
 This is the ratio between the amount of drug in the body (at equilibrium), and the concentration of the drug measured in the plasma.
 The amount of drug in the body can be correlated with the drug dose; thus, Vd provides a reference for the drug plasma concentration expected for a given dose, and for the dose required to produce a given concentration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer